teampoltergeist/poltergeist/README.md

 ## Customization ##

-You can customize the way that Capybara sets up Poltegeist via the following code in your test setup:
+You can customize the way that Capybara sets up Poltergeist via the following code in your test setup:

 ``` ruby